mirmirani/quote-generator/README.md

     What is it?
     </h5>
     <p>
-    Another pure javascript application that makes use of APIs, promises and JSON
+    A pure javascript application that makes use of APIs, promises and JSON
     </p>
     <h5>
     How was it?